Look forward to seeing people again.

 Order now (US Only)

-Socratic Cards — Set 1
+Socratic Cards — Conversations that Matter Edition

-$25 + shipping
+$25 + free shipping

-Socratic Cards — Set 2
+Socratic Cards — Leadership Transformation Edition

-$45 + shipping
+$55 + free shipping

 Socratic Cards Updates